Frequently Asked Questions

 Where Will My Massage or Bodywork Session Take Place?

-Your massage/bodywork session will take place in a warm, comfortable, private, quiet room that is specifically used for massage therapy.
+Your massage/bodywork session will take place in a warm, comfortable, private, quiet room used only for massage therapy.
 Soft music may be played to help you relax.
-You will lie on a table especially designed for your comfort.
+You will lie on a table, specially designed for your comfort.

 Who Will Perform The Massage/Bodywork?

 I am your massage therapist.
-I have received more than 550 hours of training as required by the current Texas state laws, and I am licensed by Texas Department of State Health Services (Lic # MT101955).
+I have received more than 550 hours of training as required by the current Texas state laws, and I am licensed by Texas Department of License & Regulation (Lic # MT101955).

 You may request a certain technique or modality, such as Swedish, Sports, Deep, etc. Please click HERE for more details on each modality that I can offer.